 Trying to understand the range of electrician qualifications and awards available can be quite daunting.
 To make matters worse, there are old websites in the public domain that have not been updated for many years contain out-of-date information.

 Options Skills have put together an easy to follow guide that will help you make sense of it all.
 If you are looking to re-train as an electrician, the following guide will help you to understand the stages to follow in order to gain the electrician qualifications that you need.

 The Gold Card acts as a kind of passport for employment opportunities.
 Employers, agencies, contract and site managers view this card as evidence of your qualifications and abilities.
 This is the proof you require to demonstrate that you are a Fully Qualified Electrician.
 JIB/ECS maintains extremely high standards.
-Anyone applying for an JIB/ECS Gold Card as an Installation Electrician for the first time will be expected to hold the following qualifications:
+Anyone applying for a JIB/ECS Gold Card as an Installation Electrician for the first time will be expected to hold the following electrician qualifications:

 • An Electrotechnical NVQ at Level 3 or Mature Candidate Assessment Qualification

 This requirement is the same regardless of when you joined the industry.
 New entrants must follow a full and robust training programme such as the Options Skills three-step programme.
 This incorporates centre led training, on-site work experience, portfolio building and assessment, followed by AM2 – an independent assessment of skills and knowledge.

 Sometimes trainees may have previously part-completed an Electrotechnical Course.
 On this occasion, training time can be reduced if evidence of existing qualifications can be provided.
 In all instances, an Individual Learning Plan will be agreed on to allow the trainee to gain the full NVQ.
 This will involve evidence and portfolio building and direct observation.